Meeting in Fethard Secondary School

 The evening continued with John Fogarty reading some excerpts from his book which was well received by all present.

 John expressed his heartfelt thanks to all who attended the launch and for all the expressions of support and encouragement he received.
 It was heartening, after all the work writing the book, getting it into print and organising the launch, to see so many people taking copies and to feel so much goodwill in the air at the Abymill.
 I hope that people enjoy reading it now.
+Listen to

 Michael Coady's introduction and some readings by the author John Fogarty by clicking their names below . . .